 - 3. Describe the operator inspection and maintenance requirements for an on-road dump truck. - a.
 Describe inspection, startup, and shutdown procedures. - b.
 Identify preventive maintenance procedures that must be performed. - 4.
 Describe safe on-road driving practices for on-road dump trucks. - a.
 State the normal driving practices associated with dump truck operation. - b.
 Describe how to handle a dump truck in an emergency. - 5.
 Describe the procedures for operating a dump truck on the job. - a.
 State the safety practices associated with dump truck operation on a job site. - b.
-Describe proper loading, dumping, and snowplowing procedures techniques to the management of safety and health and loss control programs.
+Describe proper loading, dumping, and snowplowing procedures

-Course Number and Name: CEV 1416 Equipment Operation I
+CEV 1416 Equipment Operation I

-Description: This course focuses on the application of proven management principles and
+This course focuses on the application of proven management principles and techniques to the management of safety and health and loss control programs.